star star star star star

 Figure 4 – A non-cancerous peptic stricture, observed on endoscopy.

 Any further investigations will depend on the suspected underlying cause, however for cases where dysphagia persists despite a normal OGD (and no other obvious underlying cause is suspected), then a potential motility disorder should be investigated.
+Random oesophageal biopsies should be taken to investigate for eosinophilic oesophagitis.

 In such cases, manometry testing is performed (Fig. 5), which assesses the motor function of the upper oesophageal sphincter (UES), the oesophageal body, and the lower oesophageal sphincter (LES).
 This can give a definitive diagnosis for certain motility disorders.